 After a nearly 20 year absence, I returned to the area in 2004 and Airway Heights appeared to have changed very little.
 In contrast, it has shown a great deal of change in the years since then.

-In all fairness, there had been change while I was gone; the Airway Heights Correction Centre had appeared on the landscape in 1992 as well as the the Northern Quest Casino and Resort in 2000.
+In all fairness, there had been change while I was gone; the Airway Heights Correction Centre had appeared on the landscape in 1992 as well as the the Northern Quest Casino in 2000.

 Driving down Highway 2, the main drag of Airway Heights looked pretty much the same as it had looked nearly 20 years before.
 There were dozens of little mom and pop's businesses lining both sides of the highway.
 The most prominent business along the highway was still Pac 'n Save; it didn't even have the Yoke's branding that we see today.